lizhanmit/learning-notes/spark-note/spark-note.md

 #### Default Partition Number

-Configure default partition number through set the parameter `spark.default.parallelism`.

 - Local model: Number of CPU of local machine.
 If `local[N]` has been set, default partition number is N.
 - Mesos: 8.
 - Standalone or Yarn: Max value between number of CPU cores in the cluster and 2.

+Configure default partition number:

+- for RDD through setting the parameter `spark.default.parallelism`.
+- for Spark SQL through setting the parameter `spark.sql.shuffle.partitions`.

 #### Manually Configure Partition